-- Operating and Maintenance Manuals 2 copies Testing, Adjusting and Balancing Contractor 1 copy Owner 1 copy A/E 1 copy - Electronic copies may be submitted in lieu of paper copies.
-Entire submittal may not be returned, only a Submittal Review Form with status of the submittal and any comments and potentially selected sheets of the submittal with comments noted.
-Retain copies of the submittal and submittal review on jobsite.
+- Operating and Maintenance Manuals 2 copies Testing, Adjusting and Balancing Contractor 1 copy Owner 1 copy A/E 1 copy - Electroninc copies may be submitted in lieu of paper copies.
+Entire subbmital may not be returned, only a a Submittal Review Form with status of the submittal and any comments and potentially selected sheets of the submittal with comments noted.